presentable-user2021/website/content/materials/act-01/01-introduction/index.markdown

 Time: ⏱ 10 minutes

-Open and preview this slide deck: materials/act-01/01-review.Rmd
+1. Open and preview this slide deck: `01-introduction/01-introduction.Rmd`

+2. Run `xaringan::inf_mr()` or `xaringan::infinite_moon_reader()` in the console to render the Rmd into HTML slides

+3.  xaringan scavenger hunt!
+Explore the HTML slide deck and see if you can identify the following classes and features built into xaringan, then check the Rmd file to see if you were correct

+-   `.pull-left[]` and `.pull-right[]`
+-   `.left-column[]` and `.right-column[]`
+-   `.footnote[]`
+-   inverse slide
+-   horizontal bars
+-   presenter notes
--   run `inf_mr()`
+-

+1. Play around

--   adjust slide ratio
+2.  adjust slide ratio

--   customize parameters in YAML
+3.  customize parameters in YAML

--   create basic title slide using parameters and content classes
+4.  create basic title slide using parameters and content classes